windley/CS462-Event-Edition/labs/Lab0.md

 The purpose of this lab is to create a base server confirmation that will be used in future labs.
 You will modify an existing AMI (Amazon Machine Image) and configure it with a web server and a bootstrapping mechanism.

 - Get an AWS instance running
-- Set up a simple static Web page that displays your name
+- Set up a simple static Web page that displays your name, your custom AMI ID and User Data script.

 # Lab Requirements

-- Boot an EC2 instance based on an Ubuntu 11.10 AMI (ami-bf62a9d6)
+- Boot an EC2 instance with an AMI that is "Free tier eligible"
-- Add a bootstrapping procedure based on the User Data script supplied at launch
 - Install a web server with a basic configuration
 - Serve a static web page that displays your name
 - Create a custom AMI with your basic server configuration
+- Add a bootstrapping procedure based on the User Data script supplied at launch

 # Log-in info
 - Website: https://289357741533.signin.aws.amazon.com/console